 A rule in Argilla basically applies a chosen set of labels to a list of records that match a given query, so all you need is a query plus labels.
 After entering a query in the search bar and selecting one or multiple labels, you will see some metrics for the rule on the right and the matches of your query in the record list below.

-Filters are not part of the rule, but are applied to the record list.
-This means, if you have filters set, the record list does not necessarily correspond to the records affected by the rule.
+Filters are not part of the rule but are applied to the record list.
+This means that, if you have filters set, the record list does not necessarily correspond to the records affected by the rule.

 If you want to add labels to the available list of labels, you can go to your Dataset Settings page and create new labels there.

 After entering a query and selecting labels, Argilla provides you with some key metrics about the rule.
 Some metrics are only available if your dataset has also annotated records.

 Coverage: Percentage of records labeled by the rule.

 Annotated coverage: Percentage of annotated records labeled by the rule.

 Correct/incorrect: Number of labels the rule predicted correctly/incorrectly with respect to the annotations.

 Precision: Percentage of correct labels given by the rule with respect to the annotations.

 For multi-label classification tasks, we only count wrongly predicted labels as incorrect, not labels that the rule misses.